warunatrivet/uwazi_test/Translate-document-metadata-and-filters.md

 * thesaurus that will help you organize and filter them.

 All this content can be translated easily.
 To do so:
-1. Click on **settings**
+1. Click on **Settings**
-2. Click on **translations** and click on the set of properties, dictionaries or content that you want to translate
+2. Click on **Translations** and click on the set of properties, dictionaries or content that you want to translate

 ![](https://github.com/quincywiele/HURIDOCS-User-Manuals/blob/master/image76.png)